tedliosu/opencl_equijoin_demo/README.md

 6. You may tweak the IS_CUSTOMER_ACTIVE macro value in "./include/table_utilities.h" to be either "CUSTOMER_ACTIVE_FLAG" or "CUSTOMER_INACTIVE_FLAG" to see the program generate the equijoin result tables for either active customers only or inactive customers only.
+You may also tweak the macro value of NUM_THREADS_IN_BLOCK listed in "./include/equijoin_opencl.h" to be any positive non-zero integer, BUT the number of rows (i.e. 2,000,000) in the example purchases table (located at "./data/example_purchases_data.csv") **MUST be divisible by** the value of NUM_THREADS_IN_BLOCK (in "./include/equijoin_opencl.h") **if the value of EXAMPLE_OR_CUSTOM_FILES is "1"** in "./include/table_utilities.h"; **otherwise the main C program WILL SEGFAULT**.

 7. You may also adjust the DESIRED_PLATFORM_INDEX macro value in "./include/equijoin_gpu-vs-cpu.h" for running parallelized hash equijoin probing in OpenCL on different OpenCL platforms on your machine.